Fed minutes suggest increasing tensions on inflation shortfall

 In a press conference at the time, Fed Chair Janet Yellen described a recent decline in inflation as temporary and the central bank kept its forecast of one more rate rise this year and three the next.

-Some policymakers since then, however, have shown increasing worry about the Fed's struggle to get inflation back to its 2
+Some policymakers since then, however, have shown increasing worry about the Fed's struggle to get inflation back to its 2 percent objective.

-The Fed's preferred measure of underlying inflation slipped again in May to 1.4 percent, the Commerce Department reported on
+The Fed's preferred measure of underlying inflation slipped again in May to 1.4 percent, the Commerce Department reported on Friday, and has run below target for more than five years.

 In the minutes, a few policymakers also said the inflation weakness made them less comfortable with the current implied path of rate hikes.

-"These participants expressed concern that such a path of increases...might prove inconsistent with a sustained return of
+"These participants expressed concern that such a path of increases...might prove inconsistent with a sustained return of inflation," according to the minutes.

 The issue of when to begin reducing the Fed's $4.2 trillion portfolio of Treasury bonds and mortgage-backed securities and how it might affect deciding future rate rises also sparked debate.